Bangkok food courts are famous for being some of the best places to find authentic, inexpensive, delicious food in Thailand’s capital city.

 Wondering how much to load onto your card?

-None of the meals that I ordered cost more than $4 USD (130 Thai baht), including the food shown and a bottle of water.
+None of the food court meals that I ordered cost more than $4 USD (130 Thai baht), including the food shown and a bottle of water.
 To be on the safe side, though, you could plan to load 150 Thai baht onto your card for each meal that you intend to purchase.
 If you want to have dessert or a fancy drink, add another 100 baht, as these little luxuries are often more expensive than a full meal.